ben854719/ben854719.github.io/README.md

 Description:

-The objective of the project is to develop an encryption software application using JavaScript and Node.JS to be marketed to developers by Message Mixer Inc. The application safeguards against unauthorized access to company information.
+The objective of the project is to develop an encryption software application using JavaScript and Node.JS to be marketed to developers by Message Mixer Inc. The application safeguards against unauthorized access to company information, achieving an encryption speed of 500MB/s.

 [github](https://github.com/ben854719/Messager-Mixer-Inc)